The Most Amazing Thing You Can Do for Your Children

 The part about it that most upsets me is this...
 What if a woman cannot, for any reason breast feed her babies?
 Should any mother be made to feel that she is not providing her children with the best care and nourishment because her baby cannot latch, because she does not have enough milk, because she is ill, because her baby is adopted?
 No mother should be made to feel she is harming her children or that she is less of a mother in this way, EVER.
 This attitude, common within some mothering and breastfeeding communities, is simply not OK.
 It is harmful.

 The morning I was leaving the hospital after the birth of my first son, I was brought to tears by a horrible nurse who wielded this attitude.
 I will never forget how I was made to feel by this woman on the joyous day I brought my baby home.
 My first son would not latch on, no matter what we tried.
 It seemed like I had every lactation consultant in San Francisco marching through my room giving me suggestions and support, but in the end, I was issued a breast pump.
-I pumped for 5 months, and those of you who are familiar with my story are aware I had a double mastectomy when he was 9 months old (to read more about that you can click here.)
+I pumped for 5 months, and had a double mastectomy when my son was 9 months old.
 During the time I was shamed and pressured into pumping prior to the double mastectomy, I was putting myself at risk...
 And the day I first went to the store to buy formula, I stood in the grocery aisle, held my baby and sobbed for 20 minutes.
 I had enough to worry about that day.
 I did not need to be crying over buying formula.

 I stand publicly and say I agree 100% -- breast feeding is beautiful, wonderful, important and healthy.
 I agree that every mother should try to offer this to her children, but no mother should feel ashamed, EVER, for bearing (and baring) her bottles.
 I will also stand forward and say that my children are strong, healthy and smart.
 The bond I share with them is undeniable.
 For anyone to put forth that my children have been compromised or harmed in any way because I fed them formula is just plain deplorable.